Korean Beauty Standards: A Cultural Contrast on Ideal Beauty

 Final Thoughts

-Overall beauty standards are deeply rooted in history in culture.
+Overall beauty standards are deeply rooted in history and culture.
 Depending on the country and region, ideal beauty patterns vary vastly and can create some cultural shocks.
 Korean beauty standards are far different from western countries like the United States.
-However, they should not be judge for that.
+However, they should not be judged for that.
 After all, beauty is relative and there’s no right or wrong when it comes to aesthetics.